-All organizations, big or small, have at their disposal, men, machines, money and materials, the supply of which may be limited.
+All organisations, big or small, have at their disposal, men, machines, money and materials, the supply of which may be limited.
 If the supply of these resources were unlimited, the need for management tools like linear programming would not arise at all.
-Supply of resources being limited, the management must find the best allocation of its resources in
+Supply of resources being limited, the management must find the best allocation of its resources in order to maximise the profit or minimise the loss or utilise the production capacity to the maximum extent.
+However this involves a number of problems which can be overcome by quantitative methods, particularly the linear programming.

-Generally speaking, linear programming can be used for optimization problems if the following conditions are satisfied:
+Generally speaking, linear programming can be used for optimisation problems if the following conditions are satisfied:

-- 1. There must be a well-defined objective function (profit, cost or quantities produced) which is to be either maximized or minimized and which can be expressed as a linear function of decision variables. - 2.
-There must be constraints on the amount or extent of attainment of the objective and these constraints must be capable of being expressed as linear equations or inequalities in terms of variables. - 3.
+1. There must be a well-defined objective function (profit, cost or quantities produced) which is to be either maximised or minimised and which can be expressed as a linear function of decision variables.

+- 2. There must be constraints on the amount or extent of attainment of the objective and these constraints must be capable of being expressed as linear equations or inequalities in terms of variables. - 3.
 There must be alternative courses of action.
 For example, a given product may be processed by two different machines and problem may be as to how much of the product to allocate to which machine. - 4.
 Another necessary requirement is that decision variables should be interrelated and nonnegative.
 The non-negativity condition shows that linear programming deals with real life situations for which negative quantities are generally illogical.